almostengr/almostengrwebsite/docs/blog/index.md

 ## Categories

-* **Technology** - All things related to computers, the internet, and software and web development.
+* **Technology** - All things related to computers, the internet, software, and web development.
 * **Lifestyle** - Life is difficult enough.
 I feel that we can all learn from others and their experiences on this journey.
-I share stories and things that I have learned along the way.
+I share stories and thoughts that I have learned along the way.
 * **Gardening** - Fresh food?
 Of course!
-Having a garden note only means that you have fresh food when you choose, but maintaining the garden is a great stress reliever.
+Having a garden not only means that you have fresh food when you choose, but maintaining the garden is a great stress reliever.
-* **DIY** - I enjoy repairing and building things.
-I share my experiences in this category.
+* **DIY** - I enjoy repairing and building things, including home improvement projects and car repairs.

 ## Posts